0xPolygon/polygon-edge-docs/docs/consensus/pos-concepts.md

 go run main.go genesis --epoch-size 50 ...
 ```

-The default size of an epoch is `100000` blocks in the Polygon SDK.
+The default size of an epoch is `100000` blocks in the Polygon Edge.

 ## Contract pre-deployment

-The Polygon SDK _pre-deploys_
+The Polygon Edge _pre-deploys_
 the [Staking Smart Contract](https://github.com/0xPolygon/staking-contracts/blob/main/contracts/staking.sol)
 during **genesis generation** to the address `0x0000000000000000000000000000000000001001`.